Gwen Ackerman is a long-time journalist, short-story writer and author of Goddess of Battle.

 Alessandro Mondelli is Director of Outreach at Asymptote Journal.
 He received his BA in Comparative Literature from Oberlin College.
 He translates from German, Spanish and Portuguese, and lives in Mexico City.
 You can find some of his work here.

 Carlotta Moro is a PhD student in the Department of Italian at the University of St Andrews, where she is working on Renaissance feminism and early modern women writers.
-She holds an MLitt in Women, Writing and Gender and her research interests include the history of Italian feminist thought, gender theory, Italian women writers, and Elena Ferrante.
+She holds an MLitt in Women, Writing and Gender, and her research interests include the history of Italian feminist thought, Italian women’s writing, gender theory, feminist theology, ecofeminism, and Elena Ferrante.

 Ainsley Morse translates from Russian and Bosnian/Croatian/Serbian and teaches Russian language & literature at Dartmouth College.
 With Bela Shayevich, she co-translated Vsevolod Nekrasov’s I Live I See (UDP, 2013) and Igor Kholin’s Kholin 66: Poems and Diaries (UDP, 2017).
 Her book Word Play: Experimental Poetry and Soviet Children’s Literature is forthcoming with Northwestern UP.